|

 anthropology, institutions and human agency, and qualitative methods.

-As a junior researcher in the APPARENT project, she will conduct
+As a junior researcher in the APPARENT project, she conducted

 in-depth interviews with Polish couples at the life course transition

 to parenthood.
-She will then compare the data with the data from other
+She then compared the data with the data from other

 European countries of the project, focusing on the norms and practises